TrentSPalmer/hugo_themes_report/README.md

 # hugo_themes_report
+By running this script you get a report with:
+* Stars for each Theme
+* Name of the Theme
+* Name of the Repo owner
+* Date of the latest commit

 A Bash Script to Generate a Report and Rank Hugo Themes

 The website for the themes for the Hugo Static Site